AaronVerDow/nix/common/apparmor/README.md

 ## Choosing Profiles

-Browse source repository.
+Browse the [source repository](https://github.com/roddhjav/apparmor.d/tree/main/apparmor.d).
+Some names, especially those with multiple profiles, may be different.

 List available profile names:

     ls $( nix-store --query --requisites /run/current-system | grep apparmor-d )/etc/apparmor.d

-One liner to check for profiles that match programs in $PATH:
+One liner to check for profiles that match programs in `$PATH`:

     for x in $( ls $( nix-store --query --requisites /run/current-system | grep apparmor-d )/etc/apparmor.d ); do which ${x%%[^[:alpha:]]*} &> /dev/null || continue; echo '    '$x' = "enforce";';done

 This is not a complete or accurate list, and may include profiles you do not want.
 It is simply a quick starting point for identifying utilities you may not think about.

 ## Build and Test